 We help make your recruiting process efficient

-- Assist you in determining which program would be the best fit for your needs
+- we assist you in determining which program would be the best fit for your needs

-- You can post your co-op/internship opportunities on our Orbis job search portal 24/7 – at no cost
+- you can post your co-op/internship opportunities on our Orbis job search portal 24 hours a day, seven days a week at no cost

-- Collect and deliver resumes for you to short list; you chose the students for interviewing
+- we collect and deliver resumés for you to short list; you chose the students for interviewing

-- Contact students and organize interviews; and provide interview space on campus if required
+- we contact students and organize interviews; and provide interview space on campus if required

-- Maintain regular communication with you and the student(s) during the work term
+- we maintain regular communication with you and the student(s) during the work term

 A refundable tax credit available to employers who hire students enrolled in a recognized Ontario university or college co-operative education program.The Canada Revenue Agency (CRA) administers the program on behalf of Ontario through the federal income tax system.